12 Memorable Facts About the S.S. ‘Edmund Fitzgerald’

 In the decades since, only a handful of people have been able to see the wreck, which lies in two pieces.
 A pair of divers made their way down in 1995, the same year a crew—with help from the Canadian Navy, the National Geographic Society, Sony, and the Sault Ste.
 Marie Tribe of Chippewa Indians—retrieved the ship‘s bell at the behest of the families of those who were lost.
 The Canadian government has since prohibited access to the site.

-In eerie archival tapes below, you can hear Anderson skipper Jesse Cooper correspond with the Coast Guard, and see video of the wreck.
+In eerie archival video below, you can hear Anderson skipper Jesse Cooper correspond with the Coast Guard, and see video of the wreck.

-The annual Edmund Fitzgerald memorial ceremony will take place today at the Great Lakes Shipwreck Museum at Whitefish Point.
-The recovered and restored bell will toll 29 times for each member of the Fitzgerald's crew, and a 30th for the estimated 30,000 mariners lost on the Great Lakes.
+The annual Edmund Fitzgerald memorial ceremony takes place on November 10 at the Great Lakes Shipwreck Museum at Whitefish Point.
+The recovered and restored bell tolls 29 times for each member of the Fitzgerald’s crew, and a 30th for the estimated 30,000 mariners lost on the Great Lakes.